Cite this

 An example of how \(I(\mathrm{X}; \mathrm{Y})\) can be manipulated into these other forms can be found in Appendix 8.2.

-The first two can be interpreted as the average uncertainty in one random event after subtracting the uncertainty that remains having observed a different random event.
-The third can be interpreted as the total uncertainty of both random events in isolation minus the uncertainty of both considered together.
+The first two can be interpreted as the total uncertainty in one event minus the uncertainty that remains after observing the other.
+The third is the total uncertainty of both events in isolation minus the uncertainty of both considered together.

 2.8 Entropy rate of stochastic processes

-Thus far, we’ve discussed only the case in which the source of information is an independent and identically distributed (IID) random variable, but the information theoretic concepts we’ve introduced generalize to non-independent ordered sequences of random variables, also known as stochastic processes.
+Thus far, we’ve discussed only the case in which the source of information is a sequence of independent and identically distributed (IID) random variables, but the information theoretic concepts we’ve introduced generalize to non-independent ordered sequences of random variables, also known as stochastic processes.

 In the IID case, we have a random variable \(\mathrm{X}\), which has some probability density/mass function \(p_{\smash{\mathrm{X}}\vphantom{\hat{T}}}(x)\).
 A sequence of events can be represented by the random vector \(\boldsymbol{\mathrm{X}}= (\mathrm{X}_1, \mathrm{X}_2,...)\), which is an ordered sequence of random variables.
 Its joint probability density/mass function is denoted \(p_{\smash{\boldsymbol{\mathrm{X}}}\vphantom{\hat{T}}}(\mathbf{x}) = p_{\smash{\mathrm{X}_1, \mathrm{X}_2,...}\vphantom{\hat{T}}}(x_1, x_2,...)\).
 The IID assumption allows us to simplify this expression by factoring the joint distribution and writing each term as the shared probability density/mass function of \(\mathrm{X}\):